wgetgoose/cs121-pr4/README.md

 - [ ]  Reduce case sensitivity by implementing `lower()` on various
 - [ ]  Do not allow player to load save after dying
 - [ ]  No code comments
-- [ ]  Map detail is very limited.
+- [ ]  Gameplay loop is very limited.
 Used a lot of time implementing save
-- [ ]